April 1, 2020

 In February, supply levels tightened further.
 This trend is caused by more buyers entering the market since the beginning of 2019 to take advantage of low-interest rates.
 In tight markets like San Francisco, the amount of available housing for potential buyers remains an issue.
 Inventory is down and fell even further in February.

 The sale-to-list price ratio reflects the difference between the original list price of a home and the final sale price.
 For example, a ratio of 100% means that a home sold for the price it was listed.
 Single-family homes typically have higher sale-to-list price ratios than condos.

-In February, both single-family homes and condos sold well above list.
-This reversed the January trend for condos which were selling at a slight discount to list.
+In February, both single-family homes and condos sold well above the list.
+This reversed the January trend for condos that were selling at a slight discount to the list.
 Buyers should be prepared to make an offer well above the list price.

 Days on market (DOM) measures how many days it takes from the first day of listing for a seller to accept an offer.
-A year ago, single-family homes were taking 80% longer to sell from the previous year—an astronomical slow down.
+A year ago, single-family homes were taking 80% longer to sell than the previous year—an astronomical slowdown.
 Now DOM has returned to more typical levels for this time of year.
 The market moves slower during the winter months before speeding up during the spring and summer.

 Looking ahead, we believe lower interest rates will continue to benefit buyers, and supply levels will shrink even further as buyers continue to have access to more favorable financing.

 Current rates are so low that 9.4 million borrowers could save an average of $272 per month if they were to refinance to a lower rate (Black Knight).
 Approximately three million homeowners who took out mortgages in the past three years now could save 0.75% or more on their mortgage rates.
 That’s a collective $2.6 billion per month—the highest potential savings in twenty years.